 - Transparency is important in businesses, but it is also important in relationships, especially when you are dealing with someone who is in what could be deemed a weaker position.
 If you are handling financial matters or personal decisions for someone, make sure that you are open to others in that person’s life.
 If you do not share details it could give the impression that you are doing things that they may not approve of.

 - When it comes to finances, make sure you keep all receipts.
 Make purchases with checks or credit cards rather than cash so you have records of everything.
 Do not mix your own money with the other person’s finances.
 Contact our lawyer in Raleigh NC with help on this.

 - If the person you are caring for has an estate plan, make sure it is up-to-date.
 You can help them reach out to a lawyer for help.
 If he or she does not have one but is still able to make sound decisions, reach out to a lawyer in Raleigh NC to help create one.
-Step back from the process so that you will not be seen as placing undue influence on the details.
+Sometimes, it's a good idea to step back from the process so it doesn't seem as if you're placing undue influence on the details.

 Klish and Eldreth | Lawyer in Raleigh NC

 When planning your estate, you may want to consider which assets are subject to probate and which are not so that you can make the best decisions in how you designate heirs.
 If you need additional help, reach out to our lawyer in Raleigh NC to ensure that you are creating the best plan for your situation.

 As always, feel free to contact us with any questions or concerns you may have about estate planning.
 Also, contact us to schedule a consultation if you have yet to start estate planning.
 It's never too early to make plans for your wishes upon death.
 In addition, our lawyer is here to help you with all your legal matters, whether it be entertainment law, trademarking, copyrighting, or DWI issues.